-Since our inception and up to December 31, 2021, we had facilitated loans connecting over 22.0 million borrowers from 100% of the cities and counties in China with investors.
-In 2021, over 78.3% of our borrowers in China were between 20 and 40 years of age.
+Since our inception and up to December 31, 2022, we had facilitated loans for over 23.6 million borrowers in China from substantially all cities and counties across China.
+In 2022, over 72.8% of our borrowers in China were between 20 and 40 years of age.
 We strategically target the young generation in general and cultivate customer loyalty, aiming to capture the vast growth opportunities as our borrowers enter into different stages of their lives and qualify for higher credit limits.
-The number of our unique borrowers in China were approximately 6.7 million in 2019, 3.5 million in 2020 and 5.6 million in 2021.
+The number of our unique borrowers in China were approximately 3.5 million in 2020, 5.6 million in 2021 and 4.7 million in 2022.

 Our platform features a high proportion of repeat borrowers.
 We have an active repeat borrower base and our borrowers tend to borrow more on our platform over time.
-In China, 78.1%, 88.2% and 80.0% of the total loan volume facilitated through our platform in 2019, 2020 and 2021 was generated from repeat borrowers who had successfully borrowed on our platform before.
+In China, 88.2%, 80.0% and 86.8% of the total loan origination volume facilitated through our platform in 2020, 2021 and 2022 was generated from repeat borrowers who had successfully borrowed on our platform before.